NM000104: emg dataset, 108 subjects#

 @dataset{nm000104,

-title = {emg2qwerty: Touch Typing from Surface Electromyography},
+title = {emg2qwerty: A Large Dataset with Baselines for Touch Typing using Surface Electromyography},

 author = {Viswanath Sivakumar and Jeffrey Seely and Alan Du and Sean R. Bittner and Adam Berenzweig and Anuoluwapo Bolarinwa and Alexandre Gramfort and Michael I. Mandel},